nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

-The `constants` module has been deprecated.
+The `constants` module is deprecated.
 When requiring access to constants relevant to specific Node.js builtin modules, developers should instead refer to the `constants` property exposed by the relevant module.
 For instance, `require('fs').constants` and `require('os').constants`.